wiseleyb/recipe-files/md/chocolate_chip_cookies.md

 ## Directions

+Makes 18 cookies using a small 1.6 inch/4 cm scoop.

 Preheat oven to 375F.
 Prepare baking sheets with silpat or parchment paper.

 In medium bowl, whisk together flour, baking soda, and salt.
 Set aside.
 Melt